Druid

 a combination of a string identifier and a type.

 You can think of this as strict types, enforced at runtime.
-This is less scary than it sounds, assuming the user follows a few simple guidelines.
-That said, It is the programmer's responsibility to ensure that the environment is used correctly.
+It is the programmer's responsibility to ensure that the key used to get a value has the same type as the one used to set it.
 The API is aggressive about checking for misuse, and many methods will panic if anything is amiss.
-In practice this should be easy to avoid, by following a few simple guidelines.
+In practice this shouldn't almost never happen if you follow these guidelines:

 -